cosmos/cosmos-sdk/docs/core/grpc_rest.md

 # gRPC, REST, and Tendermint Endpoints

-This document prevents an overview of all the endpoints a node exposes: gRPC, REST as well as some other endpoints. {synopsis}
+This document presents an overview of all the endpoints a node exposes: gRPC, REST as well as some other endpoints. {synopsis}

 ## An Overview of All Endpoints